James O. Clephane

-James Ogilvie Clephane (February 21, 1842 – November 30, 1910) was an American inventor, bar-admitted stenographer who served in Abraham Lincoln's cabinet, and venture capitalist in both Washington, D.C. and New York City.
-He was involved in improving, promoting and supporting several inventions during the Gilded Age, including the typewriter, the graphophone, and the linotype machine.
+James Ogilvie Clephane (February 21, 1842 – November 30, 1910) was an American inventor, bar-admitted stenographer who served in Abraham Lincoln's cabinet, private secretary to Secretary of State William Seward, and venture capitalist in both Washington, D.C., and New York City.
+James O. Clephane led the funeral procession of his friend and employer, President Abraham Lincoln, down Pennsylvania Avenue as a civic marshal, and was followed by "three hundred marshals and assistant marshals, eleven Major-Generals, eighty-four Brigadier-Generals, twelve hundred other military officers, one hundred and fifty naval officers including Vice Admiral Farragut, and one hundred and eight Senators and members of Congress.
+In the procession were eighteen thousand.
+The witnesses were estimated at one hundred and fifty thousand."

+Clephane was involved in improving, promoting and supporting several inventions during the Gilded Age, including the typewriter, the graphophone, and the linotype machine.
 He has been called the "father of the linotype machine", and the development of mechanical typesetting, including the first typewriter, was largely due to his initiative and investment.
 He is known as the "unsung hero of the development of the typewriter and Linotype."

 Early days

-James O. Clephane was born in Washington, D.C. to James Clephane and Ann Ogilvie in 1842.
+James O. Clephane was born in Washington, D.C., to James Clephane and Ann Ogilvie in 1842.
 His father, James Clephane, was born in Edinburgh, Scotland in 1790, to a noble family dating back to the Norman Conquest.
 James Clephane Sr. emigrated to America in 1817, was a printer and typographer who had assisted in setting up the first edition of Sir Walter Scott's Waverley while in Edinburgh, and was for some time the president of the Columbia Typographical union.
-James O. Clephane's older brother, Lewis Clephane, served as the D.C. postmaster general -- selected by his confidant and President Abraham Lincoln.
-The family was prominent in Washington, D.C. high society post-Civil War, during the Gilded Age, and into the 20th century.
+James O. Clephane's older brother, Lewis Clephane, served as the D.C. postmaster general—selected by his confidant and President Abraham Lincoln.
+The family was prominent in Washington, D.C., high society post-Civil War, during the Gilded Age, and into the 20th century.